mheadd/mheadd/README.md

-:wave: I currently work at [Ad Hoc](https://adhocteam.us/) helping government agencies improve service delivery using technology.
+:wave: I currently work for the State of New York as a Deputy Commissioner for Technology.
+Previously, I worked at a digital services company called [Ad Hoc](https://adhocteam.us/) helping federal government agencies improve service delivery using technology.
 I sometimes [write blog posts on my personal website](https://civic.io).
 I also sometimes say things on [LinkedIn](https://www.linkedin.com/in/markheadd/recent-activity/all/), [Mastodon](https://mastodon.social/@mheadd) and [BlueSky](https://bsky.app/profile/mheadd.bsky.social).

 In the past, I have worked for: